Falcon4real/First-Project---Personal-Portfolio-/README.md

 1. During checking my website on W3C validator, I received some few errors with 'Trailing Slash'.
 I manually went through each of the them and eliminated all of them.
 2. Fixed the issue of fixed-width layouts and permanent horizontal positioning – replaced it with Bootstrap to create a responsive grid that adapts to all screen widths.

+## Deployment
+The website was developed using Visual Studio Code and uploaded to the project's remote repository on GitHub.

+The following Git commands were used throughout the development process to manage and upload changes:

+git add . - Adds all modified and newly created files to the staging area in preparation for a commit. git commit -m "commit message" - Saves the staged changes to the local repository with a short message describing the work completed. git push - Uploads the committed changes from the local repository to the remote repository on GitHub.

 ## Credits:
 - In the development of this project, I referenced back to Love Running and Walk-Through Projects for guidance and inspiration.
 Any re-used sections from the projects are credited in the source code through the comments.